Features

 04 · Agent Mode

 Most tools stop at the opener.
 Agent Mode keeps going.
-When a lead replies, the agent reads the message, classifies intent, drafts a contextual response, and offers calendar slots when intent is positive.
-Run it in approve-each-reply mode for the first month, then graduate to fully autonomous.
+When a lead replies, the agent reads the message, scores warmth, drafts a contextual response, and offers real calendar slots once warmth crosses the threshold you set.
+Operators choose whether replies are sent automatically or surfaced for one-click approval.
+The reply-preview / approval flow is on by default for new campaigns — flip it off once you trust it.

 • Drafted reply uses your tone, your ICP, and the conversation history